wp-plugins/timezonecalculator/readme.txt

 3. This screenshot illustrates the clock in the WordPress Admin Bar. - The date/time and display format can be customized.

-4. The last picture depicts the Calculator Section in the Tools Menu.
+4. The last picture shows the Calculator Section in the Tools Menu on a mobile phone.

 == Upgrade Notice ==